Proverbs 11 – “‘Pop! Goes the Prideful” [Wisdom 11 Examples]

 The area that is now the Forum was just a swampy wetland.
 It was near the Tiber River, between the seven hills of Rome.

-- The Death of Tiberius Caesar.
-(The Caesar during Jesus’ ministry)
+• The Death of Tiberius Caesar.
+(The stepson of Augustus Caesar who preceded him.)

 Proverbs 11:11 By the blessing of the upright the city is exalted,